aaravtiku/cse15l-lab-reports/labreport3.md

 ## Find Command Uses

+### find -name command
-1) Checking whether a file with a specific name exists - There are two main ways in which this can be done.
+Checking whether a file with a specific name exists - There are two main ways in which this can be done.
 One of the ways of doing this is by checking files from the root directory and performing a search on a large number of files using the command `$ find / -name "WhereToIndia.txt"` .
 Depending on whether you have file permissions to access all files, it may work or not work.
 For example, when using this command in the `ieng6` server, it did not